mthuss/project-cube/README.md

 <hr>

-A program for bruteforcing solutions (unscramblings) for NxNxN Rubik's cubes in X moves.
+A program for bruteforcing solutions (unscramblings) for 3x3x3 Rubik's cubes in X or less moves at random.